franzbu/WinHammer.spoon/README.md

 To install LattinMellon.spoon, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'LattinMellon.spoon'.

-Alternatively, you can simply run the following terminal command:
+Alternatively, you can simply paste the following line into a terminal window and press enter:

 ```lua